tony17837/octane-ci/README.md

 ## Git Branching
 By default, Octane is set up to support the [Wunderflow](https://wunderflow.wunder.io/) workflow.
 Main branches should be named for the environment to be created in the cloud via GitLab CI.
+Branch names can be changed in the `.env` file.
 By default, the following branch names are used:

-* `qa` : The mainline branch used by the QA analyst to perform full release testing.
-Called the `master` branch in Wunderflow but the name was changed to prevent confusion with other workflows or prior developer assumptions.
+* `master` : The mainline branch used by the QA analyst to perform full release testing.
+An alternate name of `qa` is also supported.
 **This is the branch used as the base for new `feature/*` branches.**
-* `test` : The mainline branch where developer feature branches are initially merged for test and integration.
-Called the `develop` branch in Wunderflow but the name was changed to confusion with other workflows or prior developer assumptions.
+* `develop` : The mainline branch where developer feature branches are initially merged for test and integration.
+An alternate name of `test` is also supported.
 **This is the DEFAULT branch of a project and is what merge-requests are created against for initial integration testing.**
 * `feature/*` : Individual branches for each JIRA ticket or feature.
-Created using `qa` branch as the base, and then merged into `test` for integration.
+Created using `master` branch as the base, and then merged into `develop` for integration.

-The term `develop` refers the developer's local environment and branches.

 ## GitLab CI Integration
 The `.gitlab-ci` folder contains all of the scripts, charts, templates, etc for the